hazelcast/hazelcast-code-samples/json/jsongrid/README.md

 JSON can be queried efficiently, the grid knows how to parse JSON objects.
 You can search for records in a memory-based data-grid (Hazelcast!) faster than a disk-based system.

-If you have a legacy store, you can have an optimized sata loader that understands how to translate the data model as relation tables into JSON.
+If you have a legacy store, you can have an optimized data loader that understands how to translate the data model as relation tables into JSON.
 Or you can do as we do here, a generic routine that decudes what to do.
 Pick which fits your need.